Build a Social Apptutorial how-to

 Spend some time thinking about the data you need to store.
 Break your data down into its individual fields.
 Learn about UML diagrams and understand the relationships between pieces of data.
 Who owns what?
 Who can change what?

 Put together a basic database and write some simple SQL to understand how it works.
 Create a prototype database that provides access to all of the data you’re going to need.
 Not sure how to do that?
-Start here.
+Start with this database tutorial.

 Then you can take that prototype to a programmer and ask them to add new data types or to set up scalable hosting.